MixinNetwork/mixin.network/docs/blog/2022/the-intro-of-mixin/README.md

 User transfer is free with no cost, which can meet the commercial application scenarios such as small payment and daily consumption.
 ### Real-time transfers
 At present, it takes only 300 milliseconds for 32 nodes to complete the verification and signature of a transfer, and there are no risks such as transaction rollback and double-spending.
-### Support diverse chains
+### Support diverse blockchains
-Now supports 41 main chains such as Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Dogecoin, Litecoin, Zcash, Dash, Tezos, Namecoin, NEM, Stellar, Ripple, EOS, Polkadot, Monero, NEAR, Horizen, Avalanche, Arweave, Akash, Algorand, Kusama, Solana, Filecoin, Binance Chain, Cosmos, Handshake, Decred, etc., and more than 100,000 tokens.
+Now supports 41 blockchains such as Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Dogecoin, Litecoin, Zcash, Dash, Tezos, Namecoin, NEM, Stellar, Ripple, EOS, Polkadot, Monero, NEAR, Horizen, Avalanche, Arweave, Akash, Algorand, Kusama, Solana, Filecoin, Binance Chain, Cosmos, Handshake, Decred, etc., and more than 100,000 tokens.
 ### Easy Management
 A single account manages multi-chain assets, dramatically simplifies the difficulty of asset management for users, and supports new blockchains by default.
 ### Co-management by multi-Signature
 Support up to 255 people to co-manage multi-signature assets, suitable for teams and families to jointly manage large amounts of assets, also suitable for B2C and C2C platforms to co-manage funds, and the platform cannot misappropriate the funds of users and merchants.
 ### Transaction privacy
 Only two parties know the transaction, and the full nodes can't identify the two sides of the transaction, which means that the specific two sides of the transaction can't be deduced from the transaction itself.